Hcode30/input/README.md

 # License

-This package is licensed under the MIT License.
+This is an open source package ...
+Enjoy .